 Capabilities of computer systems, software, and hardware common to student services programs

 Use of computer and standard office equipment

 Impart and secure information pertaining to student services tactfully and accurately

-Assist students in filling out appropriate forms and applications
+Assist students with filling out appropriate forms and applications

-Work effectively and cooperatively with administrators, staff, and representatives of public and private organizations
+Communicate effectively with administrators, staff, students, and representatives of public and private organizations